brydenu/cafe2go/README.md

 Welcome to the BioLife Cafe repository!

 BioLife Cafe is a web-based system for internal coffee orders at BioLife Solutions.
-Find it at [www.biolifecafe.com](https://www.biolifecafe.com).
+Find it at [biolifecafe.com](https://biolifecafe.com).

+As of 2023-08-04, BioLife Cafe is deployed and hosted on Vercel.

 ---